alhajee/ckan/doc/maintaining/table-designer.rst

 by the user.
 If the original data contains an incompatible type or the type is detected incorrectly the data loading process will fail leaving the DataStore empty.

-Table Designer instead uses the CKAN DataStore as the primary source of data.
+Table Designer instead uses the FMLD DataStore as the primary source of data.

 Rows can be individually created, updated and removed.
 Type validation and constraints are enforced so bad data can't be mixed with good data.
 Primary